FDTD 101: Introduction to perfectly matched layer (PML)

 Perfectly matched layer (PML) is commonly used to truncate unbounded computational region, since an ideal PML can completely absorb the incoming waves from all angles of the incidence without any reflection.
-In this lecture, we explain the basic idea behind PML, and show how to characterize the performance of PML.
+In this lecture, we explain the basic idea behind PML, and show how to characterize the performance of PML in FDTD simulations.

 - Explain the concept of PML through coordinate transformation.